Yoshiko Sai (佐井好子) – Mikkō (密航)

 Let’s go to our history:

 Edo (modern Tokyo) became the seat of government for the military dictatorship in the early 17th century Japan, the so-called Edo period (1603–1867).
 With an ‘everlasting’ peace and prosperity, the merchant class at the bottom of the social order found themselves the greatest beneficiaries of the city’s rapid economic growth.
 Other classes were the samurai and the craftsmen.
-Many indulged in the entertainments of kabuki theatre, courtesans, and geisha of the pleasure districts.
+Many indulged in the entertainment of kabuki theatre, courtesans, and geisha of the pleasure districts.

 The term Ukiyo (floating world) came to describe this hedonistic lifestyle.
 Printed or painted ukiyo-e images of this environment emerged in the late 17th century, the merchant class, who had become wealthy enough to afford to decorate their homes with such brilliant works.
 Depictions of beautiful women, kabuki actors and sumo wrestlers; scenes from history and folk tales; travel scenes and landscapes; flora and fauna; and erotica were amongst the popular themes. (!)